n8n-io/n8n-docs/document-templates/credentials.md

 -->
 # _Name_

-You can use these credentials to authenticate the following nodes with:
+You can use these credentials to authenticate the following nodes:

 * _List of apps_
 * _That use these credentials_